Last Updated on February 16, 2026 by George Pavlopoulos

 As is often the case in the Cyclades islands, the beaches of Schinoussa have no sunbeds or umbrellas (apart from Tsigouri).
 Also, Schinoussa is a dry island, and heatwaves are not uncommon during the summer—even in September.
 Therefore, if you get easily sunburned, you should definitely have with you a pop-up beach tent and sunscreen (and bottles of water, of course).

 Most pop-up beach tents will fit easily in your suitcase.
-That’s a lightweight item, and apart from offering you some shadow, it can save you from sunburns.
+That’s a lightweight item, and aside from offering you some shade, it can help protect you from sunburn.
 Here’s my preferred pop-up tent, and here’s a relatively bigger one.
 Check them out and see if any other models fit your needs.

 I’m not an expert on sunscreen, but I always have one with me.
-It’s a must, especially for the initial days of your holidays in Greece.
+It’s a must, especially in the early days of your holiday in Greece.
 Sunscreen like this one should be good for your vacation on the island.

 Hiking in Schinoussa

-Apart from the stunning beaches, Schinoussa has some beautiful hiking trails.
+Apart from its stunning beaches, Schinoussa offers beautiful hiking trails.
 The island is relatively flat (well, compared to other Cycladic islands, at least); therefore, you can spend the day walking around the island.
-However, you should never forget that if the sun is too intense, it’s better to skip hiking between 12:00 and 16:00.
+However, remember that if the sun is too intense, it’s better to skip hiking between 12:00 and 16:00.

 So, if you want to have a better idea of the island, I recommend the following paths: